Warranty Plan Terms

 Priority of These Terms

 If there is any difference between these Warranty Terms and any marketing, social media or FAQ content, these Warranty Terms will apply.
-This is because marketing and social media content are intended to provide a simple overview, not a full description of the cover.
+This is because marketing and social media content are intended to provide a simple overview, not a full description of the cover, and any advertising statements (including comparisons or “best” claims) should be read as general marketing summaries and must not be relied upon as a complete description of the cover.
 These Warranty Terms outline the complete, current, and accurate details of what is and is not included, along with any applicable timings, limits, or conditions.
 In all such cases, the wording published on this Warranty Terms page will be the version we rely on when assessing a repair request.
+For the avoidance of doubt, references in marketing or sales wording to covering “all factory-fitted mechanical and electrical parts”, or similar wording, are always subject to these Warranty Terms, including the rules on pre-existing faults, confirmed failure, the Initial Exclusion Period, and the Early-Life Non-Essential Fault Assessment.

 Indirect or Consequential Losses

 This plan does not cover indirect or consequential losses.
 This means we will not pay for costs or losses that result from the fault or the repair process, but are not directly related to the actual mechanical or electrical repair itself.
-This includes, but is not limited to, any loss of income, missed appointments, travel or accommodation costs, vehicle hire costs, storage or recovery charges not authorised by us, or general inconvenience caused by a fault, by delays in diagnosis, by parts availability, or by the time it takes to complete the repair.
-The warranty is designed to pay for the covered repair to the vehicle within the plan’s terms, limits and exclusions.
+This includes (but is not limited to) any loss of income, missed appointments, travel or accommodation costs, vehicle hire costs, storage charges, recovery charges not authorised by us, or general inconvenience caused by a fault, delays in diagnosis, parts availability, or the time it takes to complete the repair.
+The Warranty Plan is designed to pay for the covered repair of the vehicle under the plan’s terms, limits, and exclusions.
 It is not a replacement for motor insurance, breakdown membership add-ons, business interruption cover, or any product that pays out for time, inconvenience, or knock-on effects.
+Nothing in these terms limits or excludes any liability that cannot be limited or excluded by law, including liability for death or personal injury caused by negligence, or for fraud or fraudulent misrepresentation.
 This does not affect our coverage for Consequential Damage to other covered vehicle components.

 Definitions & Terms